Free Tool

 Is it better to go independent or join a franchise?

-Independent instructors keep more of their earnings but handle their own marketing, bookings, and administration.
-Franchise instructors pay £400–800/month but receive a branded car, pupil referrals, and brand recognition.
-Tools like DrivePro (£19/month) offer the administrative support of a franchise — diary management, payment collection, and automated reminders — at a fraction of the cost.
+It depends on your situation.
+Independent instructors handle their own marketing, bookings, and administration but aren't tied to a weekly franchise fee or multi-year contract.
+Franchise instructors pay £400–800/month and typically get a branded car, pupil referrals, and brand recognition, but trade the flexibility of going independent.
+Tools like DrivePro (from £19.99/month) provide the software side — diary management, payment collection, automated reminders — on a flat monthly subscription with no long-term contract.

 How many hours do most driving instructors work?